datalab-org/datalab/pydatalab/docs/INSTALL.md

      invoke task.
    - For testing admin functionality, the user can also be promoted with the `admin.change-user-role` invoke task.
-3. Enable the explicitly unsafe passwordless test login with `PYDATALAB_ENABLE_UNSAFE_TESTING_PASSWORDLESS_LOGIN=true`.
-Create a test user with:
+3. Test users with magic-link login URLs.
+Create a test user (an active account with the email address `<username>@datalab.test`) with:

    ```shell
    uv run invoke dev.create-test-user \